1. Home

 Reskilling is a human resource management tool that plays an important role in securing skilled labour and maintaining employment within a company.
 But it is also important for the preservation of the company itself.

-If a company does not invest in the future of its employees, they feel left alone and employee retention suffers as a result.
 For the time being, this may only result in slight fluctuations in personnel, but this can have a far-reaching effect and have a very negative impact on the employer image in the near future.

 Incidentally, a large proportion of job seekers already rely on reviews on portals such as Glassdoor when it comes to applying to a company—and more will do so in the future.